0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 Price oracles monitor prices of the BYOC.
 They do not rely on a random selection process.
 Any node with sufficient tokens associated to the large oracle contract can register as a price oracle.
 Price oracles monitor prices of the BYOC.
 They do not rely on a random selection process.
 Any node with sufficient tokens associated to the large oracle contract can register as a price oracle.

+This page teaches you to register your baker node for the additional service of price oracle.
+And how to deregister from the service in case you want to use the tokens for something else.

 !!!
 Warning " You must complete these requirements before you can continue"
     - [Stake 30 K MPC tokens](https://browser.partisiablockchain.com/node-operation) (including the 25 K for baker service)
     - [Run a baker node](run-a-baker-node.md)